mirelvt/website20/content/blog/svg-icons-django-template.md

 The symbol contains the svg code copied from each svg icon from the *svg-icons* directory.

+In the code snippet you'll notice the class *svg-sprite*.
+If you do not hide the svg, all the icons will be displayed.
+In your Sass or css file you set .svg-sprite { display: none; }.

 <pre rel="SVG icon sprite">
 <code>
 &lt;svg xmlns="http://www.w3.org/2000/svg"